 The Bachelor of Fine Arts in Art is a professional degree which provides students with a solid foundation in artistic design principles which grounded in the history of art.
 A broad base of foundational core art courses prepares students for upper-level concentration courses and provides opportunities to develop and expand mastery of technical and creative artistic expression.
 We offer academic programs specializing in ceramics, painting (including both oil and watercolor), sculpture and art history as well as post-baccalaureate certification in Art Education.
 For those considering a career as a professional artist, many opportunities for developing skill and creativity exist at Sul Ross.

-Choose one of four tracks including:
+Choose one of three tracks including:

 - Studio Art